Magnetic Field Induced by Straight Currents on the Hyperboloid: Conclusions and Discussions

 We have calculated the magnetic field created by the line currents on the hyperboloid.
-When the contact angle of the current $\phi$ with respect to the $xy$-plane is $\pi / 4$, the electromagnetic force acting on each wire is strongly canceled.
-The fact corresponds to the balance of the Maxwell stress in the continuum limit.
+When the tilted angle of the current $\theta$ with respect to the central axis is $\pi / 4$, the electromagnetic force acting on each wire is strongly compensated.
+The fact corresponds to the balance of the Maxwell stress from inside and outside of the hyperboloid.

+The basic design of the electromagnet we have reported can be considered as the starting point for further modifications.
+For example, we can arrange curved wires along the hyperboloid, or we can even deform the shape of the curved surface from the hyperboloid to other negatively curved surfaces.
+A motivation for considering such a modification is to enlarge the space where the magnetic field is strong and quasi-uniform.
+One of the future theoretical challenges is to find out the wire shape, which perfectly cancels the residual force, which is finite in Fig.~7.

+The force-free nature of the straight current arrangement on the hyperboloid could be considered as a fundamental design of high-field magnets.
+In s realistic experimental setup, the wires have a finite thickness and experience a squashing force from both inside and outside of the hyperboloid.
+The induced stress is rotationally symmetric with respect to the central axis and decays smoothly along the wire, since the strong field region is concentrated around the origin.
+The continuous nature would make it easy to support the wires mechanically.
+It should be noted that, like the cylindrical solenoids, it is possible to arrange two or more hyperboloid structures in a nested manner.~\cite{Date1,Date2}

-The force free nature of the straight currents arrangement on the hyperboloid could be of use for the construction of a high-field magnet.
-One of the realistic experimental structure, which approximates the hyperboloid, is the helical coil winded on a torus, as shown in Fig.~4.
-Around the doughnut hole the wire is nearly straight and tilted with $\phi = \pi / 4$.
-Because of the force cancellation around the hole, the electromagnetic force imposed on the outer part increases for a certain amount, but mechanical support can be performed from wider area.
+Boundary conditions are another point of consideration.
+Since it is not possible to fabricate an infinitely large hyperboloid structure, it is necessary to bend each conducting wire somewhere.
+One of the realistic experimental structures, which approximates the hyperboloid under discussion, is the helical coil wound on a torus, as shown in Fig.~8.
+Around the torus hole, the wire is nearly straight and tilted with $\theta$, which is chosen as $\pi / 4$.
+Because of the force cancellation around the hole, the electromagnetic force imposed on the outer part increases for a certain amount, but the current density in the outer part is small, and also, mechanical support can be performed from a wider area.
+In this direction, to find out an appropriate shape of the torus, in particular to adjust the ratio of the hole radius with respect to the whole system size, is the first point to be considered.

-The author convince that the considered elementary setup has been known for long as a common sense.
-It is, however, not easy to find out the related research articles, {\it and read them for free}, by simple key word searches or even by use of automatic intelligences.
-This article is put on the arXiv preprint server, partially for the purpose of reviewing the previous studies.
-Appropriate reference articles, which should be cited, will be included in the forthcoming updates.
-Comments are welcome.